 The Women Veterans Health Care Program is an integral part of the Department of Veterans Affairs, Veterans Health Administration.
-The program goals are to present diverse and innovative programs that care for, educate, and support women veterans during all phases of their lives.
-The program focus is on the unique needs and issues facing women veterans including health promotion, disease prevention and management, and emotional well-being.
-In addition, support and therapy groups for women who have suffered military sexual trauma are offered.
-There is a Women Veterans Program Manager at each VA medical center who coordinates services for women veterans.
-Please refer to the list of VA medical centers (pages 14 - 16) in the Health Care section to contact a Women Veterans Program Manager.
+The program goals are to present diverse and innovative programs that care for, educate, and support women Veterans during all phases of their lives.
+The program focus is on the unique needs and issues facing women Veterans including health promotion, disease prevention and management, and emotional well-being.
+In addition, support and therapy groups for women who have suffered military sexual trauma are available.
+There is a Women Veterans Program Manager at each VA medical center who coordinates services for women Veterans.
+Please contact your local VA Medical center for further information regarding the Women's Veteran Program.